Reduction-sensitive nanoparticles

 Reduction-sensitive nanoparticles (RSNP) consist of nanocarriers that are chemically responsive to reduction.
 Drug delivery systems using RSNP can be loaded with different drugs that are designed to be released within a concentrated reducing environment, such as the tumor-targeted microenvironment.
 Reduction-Sensitive Nanoparticles provide an efficient method of targeted drug delivery for the improved controlled release of medication within localized areas of the body.

 Redox sensitive nanoparticles vs. reduction sensitive nanoparticles

 Nanoparticles are small in size with maximized surface area and have an enhanced level of solubility; these elements result in an improved bioavailability.
-Reduction-Sensitive Nanoparticles are nanoparticles that are responsive to reduction signaling environments.
-Redox-Sensitive Nanoparticles can be responsive to signaling through a reduction activation or an oxidative activation.
+Reduction-sensitive nanoparticles are nanoparticles that are responsive to reduction signalling environments.
+Redox-sensitive nanoparticles can be responsive to signalling through a reduction activation or an oxidative activation.
 Therefore, degradation of chemical bonds can be either activated through oxidants or reductants in the localized area.
 The cleavage/degradation of chemical bonds will enable the drugs loaded within the nanoparticle to be released into the body.
-Depending on the activation mechanism, Redox-Sensitive Nanoparticles can be associated with Reduction-Sensitive Nanoparticles if the chemical activation method is through reduction.
+Depending on the activation mechanism, redox-sensitive nanoparticles can be associated with reduction-sensitive nanoparticles if the chemical activation method is through reduction.